Jareth: Design and influences

 The design of the character's countenance and hairstyle went through various stages.
 Henson revealed, "For a while, we thought we'd give [Bowie] lots of prosthetic make-up, and horns", while Froud said at one stage they attempted to make Jareth's hair look "wolf-like and feral".
 They eventually settled on "just the wild Kabuki hair", a multi-layered blond wig which was also reminiscent of "a popstar from a rock band".
-Bowie also gave input into the creation of the character's look.
+Bowie also gave input into the character's appearance.

 For the ballroom scene, Froud and costume designer Ellis Flyte fashioned Jareth a velvet tailcoat shot with blue, black and silver, and embroidered with broken jewels and mirrors on the front and shoulders.
 Worn underneath this was a silver silk satin shirt with a jabot, and black leggings printed with a silver snakeskin pattern.

 Froud's son Toby, who as an infant played Labyrinths character of the same name, stated that the Goblin King is meant to be a sexual icon and a temptation to Sarah, alluding to "the dark fairy in folklore [who] are meant to be tempting."
 This fact was accentuated by a prominent codpiece added to Bowie's costumes.
 According to puppeteer coordinator Brian Henson, the codpiece had to be reduced from its original size after the studio reviewed the rushes from the first scene shot with Bowie and deemed his costume inappropriate.
 The codpiece was reduced for Bowie's subsequent scenes.
 However, due to Jim Henson's dislike for reshooting, Bowie's first scene (the "Blind Beggar" scene) was not reshot.
+Brian Henson further expanded on the sexual symbolism of the codpiece: "Sarah is at a point in her life where she's a child but she's becoming a woman, she's in that cusp period, and the character of Jareth is sort of an aggressive, adult, masculine sexuality, that is both terrifying to her and very attractive to her.
+So yes, it's definitely part of the storytelling that he should have this codpiece that's a masculine, sexual image".